You are here: Centre for Doctoral Training in Molecular-Scale Engineering > People

 Centre Director: Giles Davies, School of Electronic and Electrical Engineering, University of Leeds.

-Professor of Electronic and Photonic Engineering, Deputy Head of School, and Pro-Dean for Research.
+Professor of Electronic and Photonic Engineering, and Pro-Dean for Research and Innovation.
 He has over twenty years’ experience in the electronic and optical properties of low-dimensional electronic systems, terahertz frequency electronics and photonics, and in the integration of biomolecular systems into nanostructured electronic devices.
-He has a career funding total of ~£55M, including large grant/consortia building activities.
-He has published >110 papers in primary archival journals, and graduated ~60 PhD students.
+He has a career funding total of of over £60M, including large grant/consortia building activities.
+He has published over 170 papers in primary archival journals, and graduated ~60 PhD students.
 In 2011 he received the Royal Society’s Wolfson Research Merit award, and in 2014 was jointly awarded the Faraday Medal and Prize from the Institute of Physics for ‘outstanding contrbutions to experimental physics’.

 Deputy Director: Graham Leggett, Department of Chemistry, University of Sheffield.

 EPSRC/RSC Professor of Nanoscale Analytical Science.
 He has over twenty years’ experience in surface chemistry, biological interfaces and nanofabrication, and has published >120 papers.
 He was Chair of the American Vacuum Society (AVS) Biomaterials Interfaces Division 2006, member of AVS Program Committee 2000-07, and elected an AVS Director in 2009–10.
 He has >£7M research funding over the past three years, leads a £4M EPSRC Programme Grant, and is Director of the White Rose Life-Science Interface DTC.
 He is a member of the EPSRC Nanotechnology Strategic Advisory Team, and was on the BBSRC EBS Committee.

 Assistant Director: Christoph Wälti, School of Electronic and Electrical Engineering University of Leeds.